infiniflow/infinity/docs/references/pysdk_api_reference.md

   - `Ignore`: Ignore the table creation requrest and keep the database with the same name as-is.

 :::tip NOTE
-You must import the `infinity.common` package to set `ConflictType`:
+You may want to import the `infinity.common` package to set `ConflictType`:

 ```python
 from infinity.common import ConflictType